tarun27sh/gdb_graphs/README.md

 # Python_gdb_networkx_graphs

-Description:
+#Description
 Python command line tool to visualize function-call-flow for a C program using di-graphs from networkx library (and matplotlib).

-Motivation:
+#Motivation
 I wanted to view call-graph for OS source (written in C) that connected APIs within one layer and APIs across layers.
 This helps in getting a bigger picture of the source code and makes understanding large code bases QUICK.

-Input:
+#Input
 Requires data from gdb to get nodes (functions) and edges (function 1 calling function 2).

-Output:
+#Output
-Di-graph showing relations between functions in source
+Di-graph showing relationship between functions across software layers, the "bigger picture".